makersacademy/takeaway-challenge/README.md

 ## Getting started

-In the location of your choice, in Terminal:
+Assuming you have 'git' installed, in the location of your choice, in Terminal:

 `git clone git@github.com:alittlecross/takeaway-challenge.git`

+`cd` into the `takeaway-challenge` folder.

 In that same location, in Terminal: